2012–13 FA Cup: Third round proper

 Hastings United remained the lowest-ranked football team in the third round proper, competing in level 7 of the English football league system.

 Fourth round proper

-The draw for the fourth round took place on 6 January 2013, with Macclesfield Town and Luton Town, both from the Conference National (5) remaining as the lowest-placed teams still in the competition.
+The draw for the fourth round took place on 6 January 2013, with Macclesfield Town and Luton Town, both from the Conference National (Step 5), remaining as the lowest-placed teams still in the competition.

 Fifth round proper

 The draw for the fifth round took place on 27 January 2013, with Luton Town from the Conference National (5) remaining as the lowest-ranked team still in the Cup.

 Sixth round proper

 The draw for the quarter-finals took place on 17 February 2013, with Barnsley, Millwall and Blackburn Rovers all from the Championship remaining as the lowest-ranked teams.

 Semi-finals

 The draw for the semi-finals took place on 10 March 2013, with Millwall from the Championship (2) remaining as the lowest-placed team still in the Cup.
 The draw was carried out by Edgar Davids and Graeme Le Saux at Wembley Stadium in London.